maximus-lee-678/server-auto-utils/README.rst

 | This in addition to how messy the scripts were prompted me to rewrite the scripts.
 | Since there was going to be a full rewrite, I decided to use Python instead of Bash since there's a Google Drive API library for Python.
 |
+| Additionally, I decided to make the scripts more general so that they can be used for other game servers as well.
+| As of writing, I've tested it with:

+- Minecraft
+- Terraria

-| To anyone reading this, I hope you find this useful! ♪(´▽｀)
+To anyone reading this, I hope you find this useful! ♪(´▽｀)

 How-to
 ------